DiscipleTools/location-grid-project/scripts/project-population-update/README.md

 # Merge Populations from Scraps

-Made all values rounded to 100s
+## Make all values rounded to 100s
 ```

 UPDATE location_grid